Irrational CFTs from coupled anyon chains with non-invertible symmetries?: Single anyon chain

+The anyon chain Hamiltonian $\hat{H}_{\rm Fib}$ preserves the Fibonacci symmetry on the lattice level.
+In addition to the Fibonacci symmetry, the field theory in the continuum limit has extra symmetries that emanate from the space group symmetry of the lattice \cite{Cheng:2022sgb,Seiberg:2023cdc}.

+When $J>0$, the anyon chain model corresponds to the tri-critical Ising CFT.
 The $\mathbb{Z}_2$ symmetry of the tricritical Ising model is not realized on-site, and instead maps to a translation by a single site in the lattice model.
-In particular, $\mathbb{Z}_2$ odd operators, like $\sigma'$ that we are interested in constructing, sit at the edge of the Brillouin zone, i.e. they have momentum $\pi$.
 This can be seen explicitly by examining the exact diagonalization result of the anyon chain Hamiltonian reported in \cite{Feiguin:2006ydp}.
+In particular, $\mathbb{Z}_2$ odd operators, like $\sigma'$, sit at the edge of the Brillouin zone, i.e. they have momentum $\pi$.
 If we want to perturb our Hamiltonian by $\sigma'$ we therefore have

 Here, $O_i$ is a lattice operator to be determined later.
 To understand the exact microscopic operator which gives rise to $ \sigma'$ we need to study the symmetries of the tri-critical Ising model in more detail.
 In particular, we recall that the action of the non-invertible Fibonacci line $W$ on local operators is given as in Table \ref{tab:Waction}.